jzhangc/git_tf2_experiments/README.md

 # Known issue

     - ATF24 does not work with numpy version newer than 1.19.5
+    - evaluate and predict functions conflict (cannot use validation data in model.fit)